scolapicchioni/blazor/Lab05/readme.md

 Try the `DELETE` action passing `1` as an `ID`.

 Check that the Response Status Code is 200 and that its Response Body contains the first photo.
-I
-f you call the action to get all the photos, you should not see the photo with id 1 anymore.
+If you call the action to get all the photos, you should not see the photo with id 1 anymore.

 Our service is ready.
 In the next lab we will setup the client side.